alisvnd/alisvnd/README.md

 ## Hi there 👋

-- 👨‍🎓 I am Ali, I'm 19 years old and I live in Ankara / Turkey
+- 👨‍🎓 I am Ali, I'm 20 years old, and I live in Ankara / Turkey
-- 🔭 I’m currently studying Computer Science as a freshman at Bilkent University
+- 🔭 I’m currently studying Computer Science as a sophomore at Bilkent University
-- 🌱 Skills: Java, Premiere.
+- 🌱 Skills: Java, C++, Phyton, Premiere.
-- ⚽️ I love playing football.